This post may contain affiliate links, please see my disclosure policy for details.

 What is a "Meat Spot"?

 Sometimes instead of a spot of blood, you might notice what looks like a solid blob.
 That's called a "meat spot" and is also generally harmless.
+It's simply a protein deposit in the egg.
+However, you might choose to fish it out with a piece of broken eggshell or the tines of a fork.

 How Common are Blood Spots in Fresh Eggs?